Links

 • urlEndpoint is a required parameter.
 This can be obtained from the URL-endpoint section or the developer section on your ImageKit dashboard.

-• publicKey and authenticationEndpoint parameters are optional and only needed if you want to use the SDK for client-side file upload.
-These can be obtained from the developer section on your ImageKit dashboard.
+• publicKey and authenticator parameters are optional and only needed if you want to use the SDK for client-side file upload. publicKey can be obtained from the Developer section on your ImageKit dashboard.

 Note: Do not include your private key in any client-side code.